kamikadze328/SmsSender/README.md

 Application handle all sms and send it to Telegram Messanger.

 The application uses Broadcast Receiver to handle all incoming SMS and sends it to Telegram (like WhatsApp Messenger) using [Telegram Bot Api](https://core.telegram.org/bots/api).
-It can be helpful when you have multiple SIM cards and want to get all SMS in one chat Telegram without using many different devices.
+It can be helpful when you have multiple SIM cards and want to get all SMS in one chat Telegram without using many different devices IRL.

 #### Technologies
 - BroadcastReceiver